connorfjennings/Mothra_CGM_CNN/README.md

-need yt and illustious_python to generate the data, pytorch to run the models
+need yt and illustiouspython to generate the data, pytorch to run the models.